 In this session titled “Undoing the Pain of Contract Remediation with AI,” Deirdre Leone, ContractPodAi’s Vice President of Sales, will be joined by Rajan Gupta, head of Global Legal Technology for Facebook, who leads operations, and technology and program management across legal and compliance; Justin Hectus, the chief information officer and chief information security officer for Keesal Young & Logan, who develops and executes strategic technology; Oliver Round, director and managing counsel of BNY Mellon, who advises on leveraging legal technology, including artificial intelligence, machine learning, contract analytics, contract generation and contract lifecycle management; and Megan Ryan, executive vice president of Legal Affairs for NuHealth, who oversees all legal, corporate governance, privacy, and ethics functions.

-And lastly - but not less importantly – ContractPodAi’s Senior Account Executive, Derek M. Karpel, will lead a discussion around advanced analytics in contract lifecycle management.
-He’ll be joined by Scott Milner, a partner at Morgan Lewis, who advises companies in the areas of electronic discovery and information governance processes; Daryl Shetterly, a director at Orrick Analytics, who focuses on bringing innovation and business processes to law practices; and Eric Falkenberry, a partner at DLA Piper, who specializes in the assessment and transfer of litigation risk through data mining, litigation analytics, and predictive modeling, and develops tools that utilize machine learning, natural language processing, and data analytics.
+And lastly – but not less importantly – ContractPodAi’s Senior Account Executive, Derek M. Karpel, will lead a discussion around advanced analytics in contract lifecycle management.
+He’ll be joined by Scott Milner, a partner at Morgan Lewis, who advises companies in the areas of electronic discovery and information governance processes; Daryl Shetterly, a director at Orrick Between 5 and 40 percent of a given deal’s value can be lost due to inefficient contracting.
+Analytics, who focuses on bringing innovation and business processes to law practices; and Eric Falkenberry, a partner at DLA Piper, who specializes in the assessment and transfer of litigation risk through data mining, litigation analytics, and predictive modeling, and develops tools that utilize machine learning, natural language processing, and data analytics.

 Did you know that the average company has 20,000 to 40,000 active contracts?
 And anywhere between 5 percent and 40 percent of a given deal’s value can be lost because of inefficient contracting, according to the Harvard Business Review.
 In this revealing session titled “Moneyballing with a Killer Contract Analytics Department,” ContractPodAi and other panelists will go over the KPIs that are needed most in the assessment of contract performance and risk management.
 Attendees will learn how to get the most out of their contract analytics department by identifying and leveraging core KPIs.
 Also, they will be shown how to elevate legal’s status from risk managers all the way up to business growth partners.